rafis/AdaGramWP/README.md

                 train dict output
 ```
 Here is the description of all parameters:
-* `WINDOW` is a half-context size.
-Useful values are 3-10.
 * `WORKERS` is how much parallel processes will be used for training.
 * `MIN-FREQ` specifies the minimum word frequency below which a word will be ignored.
 Useful values are 5-50 depending on the corpora.
 * `REMOVE-TOP-K` allows to ignore K most frequent words as well.